 *Affiliate links are present.*

-How To Blow Up a Balloon with Baking Soda and Vinegar
+How To Blow Up a Balloon with a Vinegar and Baking Soda Reaction

 For the baking soda and vinegar balloon experiment, fill your empty water bottle about ⅓ of the way full with vinegar.